MphoJr/MphoJr/README.md

 ## 💡 About Me

 🎓 Diploma in IT Software Development + Higher Certificate in IT User Support
-💻 Currently building and maintaining web applications at Naume Tech
-🛠️ Experienced in troubleshooting, debugging, and resolving frontend/backend errors
+💻 Currently building and maintaining web applications 🛠️ Experienced in troubleshooting, debugging, and resolving frontend/backend errors
 ⚡ Passionate about turning ideas into responsive, user-friendly products with clean UI + solid backend